Drug & Alcohol Testing

-The Director of Medical Services convenes a Leave Committee, consisting of the Assistant Head of School for Student Life, the Dean of Students or Class Dean, Director of Studies, and the student’s advisor, to determine the timing of and criteria for the student’s return to school.
+The Director of Medical Services convenes a Leave Committee, consisting of the Assistant Head of School for Student Life or the Dean of Students, Class Dean, Director of Studies, and the student’s advisor, to determine the timing of and criteria for the student’s return to school.
 While the student is on Medical Leave, the Director of Medical Services, psychologist and/or counselor will work with the family and, when appropriate, the student’s healthcare providers at home.
 The Leave Committee will receive updates on the student’s status while away on Medical Leave and, at the appropriate time, will assess the readiness of the student to return from Medical Leave.
 Informed by a recommendation of the Leave Committee, the decision concerning the return from Medical Leave will be determined by the Director of Medical Services in consultation with the Director of Counseling and Assistant Head of School for Student Life or Dean of Students.

 The degree of impact of a Medical Leave on a student’s academic status will vary with the amount of class time missed, the timing in the academic calendar, and the point in the student’s Deerfield career.
 The Academy will take steps to help the student make up missed work and, when reasonable and appropriate, to adjust expectations about the work necessary to complete a given course.